tzmt/daily-moon-forecast/readme.txt

 2. Custom Settings panel - back-end
 == Changelog ==

+= 1.5 =
+* Fix - Shortcode was called incorrectly and generated an error.

 = 1.4.3 =
 * Maintenance: tested and passed for WP 3.9 compatibility.